-make decisions on accessing resources based on their current knowledge about their opponents, as determined from information feedback.
-Such information feedback is essential for decentralized dynamic resource management since in informationally decentralized wireless networks, it is impossible for a user to know the exact actions of the other users that are sharing the network.
+Dynamic resource management is an important problem in wireless networks.
+Prior literature has investigated dynamic resource management for path selection (routing) [1], time sharing [2], frequency channel selection [3][4], power allocation [5][8][13], etc. In this paper, we focus on the non-cooperative decentralized setting, where autonomous users make decisions on accessing resources based on their current knowledge about their opponents as determined from information feedback.
+Such information feedback is essential for decentralized dynamic resource management, since in informationally-decentralized wireless networks, it is impossible for a user to know the exact actions of the other users sharing the network.
 Hence, it is important to investigate how users can dynamically adapt their current decisions to maximize the expected utility based on available information feedback.
-We focus on the joint power-spectrum allocation for dynamic resource management in wireless networks since the interference at the physical layer results in a strong coupling between the transmission actions (i.e., the power/frequency channel selections) of the competing users.
-However, the proposed solution can also be used in other decentralized dynamic resource-management problems.
+We focus on the joint power-spectrum allocation for dynamic resource management in wireless networks, since the interference at the physical layer results in a strong coupling between the transmission actions (i.e. the power/frequency channel selections) of the competing users.
+However, the proposed solution can also be used in other decentralized dynamic resource management problems.

-Joint power and spectrum resource-allocation research has attracted a lot of attention in recent years [7]-[12].
-For the multiuser case to maximize the overall throughput, the resource allocation problem becomes very complicated since the wireless mutual interference among users results in a nonconvex optimization problem [7].
+Joint power and spectrum resource allocation research has attracted a lot of attention in recent years [7]-[12].
+For the multi-user case to maximize the overall throughput, the resource allocation problem becomes very complicated since the wireless mutual interference among users results in a non-convex optimization problem [7].
 The computational complexity of the centralized approaches becomes prohibitive as the number of users increases.
 Moreover, the centralized approaches require the propagation of global control information back and forth to a common coordinator, thereby incurring heavy signaling overhead [5].
 Hence, decentralized solutions, such as the "iterative water filling" [8], are more desirable in practice.

 Recently, game-theoretic concepts have been applied to deal with the decentralized resource allocation problem [9]-[13] using various utility functions.
-For example, in [9], noncooperative power control games were constructed, where each user possesses an energy-efficient utility function.
-The existence and the uniqueness of Nash equilibrium in such a noncooperative game were studied extensively.
-In [9] and [10], other than maximizing the throughput, users maximize a ratio of throughput over the transmitted power (measured in bits/joule).
-In [11] and [12], a pricing mechanism was employed to provide Pareto-efficient solutions [20] by adopting an additional penalty term that is associated with the power consumption in the utility function.
-In [13], a reinforcement learning approach for the noncooperative game is proposed, and the convergence property of the reinforcement approach was studied.
+For example, in [9], non-cooperative power control games were constructed where each user possesses an energy-efficient utility function.
+The existence and uniqueness of Nash equilibrium in such non-cooperative game was extensively studied.
+In [9][10], other than maximizing the throughput, users maximize a ratio of throughput over the transmitted power (measured in bits/joule).
+In [11][12], a pricing mechanism was employed to provide Pareto-efficient solutions [20] by adopting an additional penalty term associated with the power consumption in the utility function.
+In [13], a reinforcement learning approach for the non-cooperative game is proposed and the convergence property of the reinforcement approach was studied.